-The results are summarised in Table~\ref{tab:scaling} and Figure~\ref{fig:results_summary}.
-The best set of hyperparameters are shown in Appendix~\ref{appsec:hsearch_replay}.
-The number of fine-tuning training steps for the replay experiments, which had to be reduced to allow it to run within our hardware RAM constraints, are shown in Appendix~\ref{appsec:num_steps}.
+The results are summarised in Fig~\ref{fig:results_summary} (a).
+See \nameref{supp:results} for accuracies in tabular format, hyperparameters and number of fine-tuning training steps for the replay experiments.

-Increasing the number of classes by an order of magnitude (to 200) led to a dramatic decrease in accuracy (to only approximately 5\%).
-The manner in which the classes were presented makes a difference to learning.
-Firstly, rearranging the presentation of 20 classes from Baseline 2 to Wide or Deep improved performance.
-Secondly, the decreased performance from Baselines 1 and 2 to Wide and Deep is more pronounced for the Deep experiment.
+Overall, increasing the number of classes from 20 to 200 led to a dramatic decrease in accuracy.
+The manner in which the classes were presented (`Wide' or `Deep') affects performance substantially.
+The ProtoNets method had the best accuracy.
+The Pretrain+Tune method was substantially improved by the addition of Replay, reaching a performance similar to that of ProtoNets in Baseline 1.

-ProtoNets showed a similar profile with a few exceptions.
-The overall accuracy is much better than VGG.
-Doubling the number of classes between Baseline 1 and 2 did not decrease performance.
-In fact it improved slightly (although the means are within a standard deviation).
-Decrease in performance with 200 classes is large but modest in comparison to VGG, approximately 23\% and 10\% proportional decrease for Wide and Deep respectively.

-For both VGG and ProtoNets, the Wide experiments were more difficult compared to Deep.
-For VGG, replay substantially improved performance, ranging from approximately 12\% to 40\%, without a clear trend over the experimental configurations.